SpadaSchiavonesca/offline-ai-security-workstation/README.md

 #### Why you might prefer Jan instead

 **Jan's advantages:**
-- ✅ **Open source:** Full code transparency (AGPLv3 license) — important if you need to audit the client code
+- ✅ **Open source:** Full code transparency (Apache 2.0 license) — important if you need to audit the client code
 - ✅ **Privacy-first design:** Explicit privacy documentation and "zero data collection" stance
 - ✅ **Flexibility:** More control over configuration and data folder management
 - ✅ **Philosophy:** If open source is a requirement (not just nice-to-have), Jan is the clear choice